vkvam/fpipe/README.md

-# fpipe
+# fPipe

-Framework for processing file-likes through chained pipes
+python framework for data manipulation and metadata extraction built around the python file-like api.

-## Installing
+### Installing

 Designed for python 3.7, for S3 support you need boto3